 The White People Confronting Racism workshop is guided by an Accountability Board of colleagues and educators of color.
 A complete list of the current Accountability Board is under construction.

 GUIDES AND SUPPORTERS TO THIS WORK

-Many people of color contributed to the content and direction of the workshops.
+Many BIPOC contributed to the content and direction of the workshops.
 It was their voices asking us to design a space for white people to take greater responsibility for their own work to addressing racism that continues to echo in all the evolutions of